-The key to a successful interview video is a natural conversation with the subject.
-Keeping the setup small, and the space comfortable creates an inviting environment for the subject.
-Anyone who doesn’t need to be in the room should step out to avoid being a distraction.
-When interviewing the subject, let them do most of the talking, and only ask questions to guide the interview.
+The key to a successful interview video is a natural conversation.
+Keeping the setup small, and the space comfortable creates an inviting environment for the subject, as does asking anyone who doesn’t need to be in the room to step out so they aren’t a distraction to the interviewee.

-Knowing what questions to start with can be difficult.
-To make it easy, we put together a list of some of the questions we ask when filming testimonial and corporate videos.
+Before that, though, you need to know what questions to start with.
+To make it easy, we’ve pulled together a list of some of the questions we ask when filming interviews for corporate and testimonial videos.

 Recruitment & Corporate Questions

 With recruitment and corporate videos, try to get the subject to open up about their passion for the field.
-Start the interview with surface-level questions about the job, and then ask more in-depth questions as the interview progresses.
+Start with surface-level questions about the job, then ask more in-depth questions as the interview progresses.

 - What is your title and the responsibilities of your job?